-|First Album:||August and Everything After (1998)|
+|Discography:||August and Everything After (1993)|

 According to superstition, counting crows can help predict the future, but Adam Duritz and guitar player Dave Bryson did not expect instant fame when they formed a musical duo in 1991.
 A songwriter and vocalist like Morrissey, Duritz wore his hair in dreadlocks and suffered from depression and dissociative disorder.
-He poured his emotions into song lyrics, and the friends played gigs around their town in Berkeley, California.
-Taking their name from a divination rhyme, the band picked up bassist Matt Malley, keyboard player Charlie Gillingham, and drummer Steve Bowman before making a recording deal with Geffen Records.
+He poured his emotions into song lyrics, and the friends played gigs around their town in Berkeley, CA. Taking their name from a divination rhyme, the band picked up bassist Matt Malley, keyboard player Charlie Gillingham, and drummer Steve Bowman before signing a recording deal with Geffen Records.

 During the 1990's, groups like Counting Crows and Third Eye Blind set new trends in alternative music.
 Their next album, Recovering the Satellites, included Dan Vickrey on the guitar and lyrics to tracks like "A Long December" explored the reality of fame.
 Selling over two million copies, Satellites became the band's first number one album.
 Next, Counting Crows released a live album, Across a Wire, in 1998, which reached platinum status.
-Their third studio album, This Desert Life, certified gold with hits like "Mrs. Potter's Lullaby" and "Hanginaround."
+Their third studio album, This Desert Life, was certified gold with hits like "Mrs. Potter's Lullaby" and "Hanginaround."
 Gaining David Immergluck in 1999, the band ranked with established artists like The Black Crows.